-Think of a Category like a page on your website.
+Categories: Think of a Category like a page on your website.
 A Category can either be a standalone page, or a page that umbrellas one or more other pages (or "Posts").

 Posts: A Post is another type of page on your website, but it is not a standalone page.
 A Post is a page that belongs to a Category.

 As per the above section, clicking the ~ (tilde) icon will open a new tab or window in your browser, where you can edit the Intro.
 This is the short (1-3 lines, ideally) blurb that will appear on search results within your website.
 Below the Editor, below the Update button, there are a few more links:

 When editing a Category or Post, there are some important features to note.
-For a full description of all of the features of this page, see the full documentation for the Content Management System.

-The last button is used to insert images.
+The button is used to insert images.
 To use this, put your text cursor where you want to insert the image, and click the button.
 This will bring up a menu asking for a couple of things: